Schwab Intelligent Portfolios Review – Robo-Advisor With or Without Human Guidance

 Conservative investors portfolios hold more cash and bond ETFs while those younger and more comfortable with risk will hold a greater percent of stock funds in their account.

 The Schwab Intelligent Portfolio requires a $5,000 account minimum.
-If the entrance minimum is too steep for you, consider Wisebanyan’s zero minimum, zero fee robo-advisor.
+If the entrance minimum is too steep for you, consider M1 Finance’s $100 minimum, also with zero management fees.

 As is customary, the portfolio regularly rebalances the funds back to your original asset allocation.
 Additionally, Schwab professionally monitors the asset allocation to make certain that it is both in line with your investor profile and that the funds remain in accord with the stringent Schwab screening process.